aka/ Scholartis Eighteenth-Century Novels

 The press also issued reprints of classic titles in at least five different series, most of them also limited editions:

-The Eighteenth-Century Novels series, as per the brief description above, was a scholarly endeavor: reprints of 18th century novels (of course) but with significant academic accouterments, including comprehensive introductions, bibliographic information and in some cases, annotations.
-The books were nicely bound with handmade paper and if the limited edition, were numbered.
-As noted in the blurb above, at least 3 of the first 4 titles in the series were signed by the editors, in the limited edition.
-This is a bit peculiar, but who else would sign books written in the 18th century?
-The series was issued for two years only, and 7 different titles were published.
+The Eighteenth-Century Novels series, as per the brief description above, was a scholarly endeavor: reprints of 18th-century novels (of course) but with significant academic accouterments, including comprehensive introductions, bibliographic information and in some cases, annotations.
+The books were nicely bound with handmade paper and if part of the limited edition, were hand numbered.

 #1.
 The Man of Feeling, by Henry Mackenzie; Hamish Miles, ed.